josemarpas26-cyber/Calculators/README.md

-# Calculator projects collected from the Web
+# Calculators projects collected from the Web